austinzumbro/01-challenge-horiseon/README.md

 `<img>` elements in the initial codebase did not include any alt attributes.
 I added them in accordance with accessibility guidelines.

-In my opinion, none of the images on the page provide "necessary information," so I have purposefully left the alt attributes empty.
+In my opinion, none of the images on the page provide "necessary information," so I purposefully left the alt attributes empty.
+I read that this allows screen readers to skip over the image, which is what I would prefer in my own use case.

 > Side note: beyond including "necessary information," guidance around  alt text usage and inclusion appears to come down to personal preference.
+As someone who does not generally use a screen reader, I have questions about the experience of using one and would like to learn more.
+>
-As someone who does not currently use a screen reader, I have questions about the experience of using one and would like to try it out to learn more.
-For example, if purely decorative images are meant to improve the visual experience of a site, does the inclusion of decorative alt text similarly improve the reading experience?
+> For example, if purely decorative images are meant to improve the visual experience of a site, does the inclusion of decorative alt text similarly improve the reading experience?
 In that vein, should alt properties of decorative images be more about tone and message rather than a literal description?
 For example, perhaps the hero image in this project should have alt text like, "Our team is working hard to meet your goals."

 ---